Council’s commitment to Reconciliation

-For more information on the first people of Hobsons Bay, download the Yalukit Wilum book(PDF, 5MB) or visit the First People of Hobsons Bay page.
+For more information on the first people of Hobsons Bay, download the Yalukit Wilum book(PDF, 5MB) or for more first people programming, please visit the First People page.

-- acknowledges the people of Yalukit Wilum of the Boon Wurrung Country that makes up the Greater Kulin Nation, traditional owners of lands currently within Hobsons Bay City Council boundary areas, at official Hobsons Bay City Council functions
+- acknowledges the people of Yalukit Wilum of the Bunurong Country that makes up the Greater Kulin Nation, traditional owners of lands currently within Hobsons Bay City Council boundary areas, at official Hobsons Bay City Council functions

 - flies the Aboriginal flag all year around and the Torres Strait Islander flags during NAIDOC Week and Reconciliation Week